 Why is gingivitis dangerous?
 The tartar that is not removed continues to irritate the gums until they begin to pull away from the teeth.
 Pockets form along the gum line and these can allow the bacteria, or germs, to multiply rapidly.
 It is when these bacteria get into the dog’s bloodstream that they become even more dangerous to your pet.
 The germs may eventually settle in another part of the body, such as attaching to a heart valve, or settling within the liver or kidneys to cause a potentially fatal infection.

 What can you do to keep your dog’s teeth clean?
 Fortunately there are dental care products available today that are specifically designed for dogs.
 Do not use human toothpaste for your pet.
-You can find these toothpastes and toothbrushes at your veterinary clinic or buy from vendors of pet products.
+You can find these toothpastes and toothbrushes at your veterinary clinic or buy from vendors of pet products or online .
 Daily brushing, without the paste, will help but the toothpaste also contains enzymes to dissolve the plaque before it hardens into calculus.
 You should apply the toothpaste at least twice a week for it to be effective.

 What else can you do?
 Feed your pet dry kibble and avoid wet foods that will adhere to teeth as well as disturb the balance of the diet.
 A quality dry food will provide your dog with a nutritional diet that has been scientifically prepared for him and it will be a great aid in keeping down plaque.
 Be sure that he has plenty of fresh water at all times, of course.